dtcenter/MET/met/docs/Users_Guide/appendixC.rst

   :widths: auto
   :header-rows: 1

-  * - Statitistic in MET
+  * - Statistics in MET
     - Other names for the same statistic
   * - Probability of Detection
     - Hit Rate